Bar-Tailed Godwit

 Conservation status

 In the UK, bird species with breeding, passage or wintering populations are assessed by experts and assigned to Red, Amber or Green lists of conservation concern.
-Bar-tailed godwits are currently an ‘Amber’ listed species.
+Bar-tailed godwits are currently an ‘AMBER’ listed species.

 75cm